SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Results

 \subsection{SUPERB Evaluation}

-\paragraph{Setup} Experiments are carried out on SUPERB~\citep{superb, superb-sg}, a benchmark for evaluating SSL models on a wide range of speech processing tasks.
+\paragraph{Setup} Experiments are carried out on SUPERB~\citep{superb, superb-sg}, a benchmark for evaluating SSL representations on a wide range of speech processing tasks.
 We follow the standard SUPERB evaluation protocol, using a weighted sum of the frozen intermediate representations from the SSL models.
-For better readability, we group the SUPERB tasks into three categories: Understanding, Paralinguistic, and Enhancement.
+For better readability, we group the SUPERB tasks into three categories: \textbf{Understanding}, \textbf{Paralinguistic}, and \textbf{Enhancement}.
 We select representative tasks within each category and report their results in Table~\ref{tab: superb main}.
-The primary comparison is made against the WavLM Large, which is the current SOTA on SUPERB.
-Further details on the SUPERB evaluation, including the individual task information and complete results on SUPERB, can be found in Appendix~\ref{app: superb full}.
+The primary comparison is made against WavLM Large, which is the current SOTA on SUPERB.
+We also compare our dual-domain models \spearsa{} with USAD, another unified speech and audio model trained via multi-teacher feature matching.
+Further details and complete results on SUPERB can be found in Appendix~\ref{app: superb full}.

 \paragraph{Results}